 Sometimes we're booked, and your preferred appointment time may not be available; we'll absolutely do our best to work something out.
 All the same, it's smart to make an appointment 2-4 days before it becomes urgent.

 Try to let us know a day in advance if you need to cancel your tutorial.

 When you come in for your tutorial, please bring a printed copy of your work, rather than your laptop.
 We do not have printing services here at the UWC, but there are printing services in the TLC computer lab just down the hall.

-If you are in the beginning stages of your assignment and don't have a completed draft, bring your assignment from your professor and any notes you've taken about the assignment.
+If you are in the beginning stages of your assignment (i.e. brainstorming) and don't have a completed draft, bring your assignment from your professor and any notes you've taken about the assignment.

 You will also need to have in mind a question or concern about your assignment.
 Ask yourself what your greatest concern is.
 What area do you struggle with the most?
 What part of your paper makes you feel uncertain?

-When you arrive at the UWC for your tutorial, you will first sign-in on the clipboard.
-Then, you will check-in on the computer.
+When you arrive at the UWC for your tutorial, you will check-in on the computer.
 This can take a moment or two.
 It is a good idea to arrive approximately 5 minutes early.
 If you arrive more than 10 minutes late, you will miss out on your tutorial and need to reschedule.

 The receptionist will show you to your tutor.